Flack74/Password-Strength-Checker/README.md

 ## Contact

-For questions or support, please contact [puspendrachawlax@gmail.com](mailto:yourname@yourdomain.com).
+For questions or support, please contact [puspendrachawlax@gmail.com](mailto:puspendrachawlax@gmail.com).

 ---

+This corrected README file includes an example section with proper formatting.
+It should now be clear and error-free for users.